ALandauer/helper_functions/README.md

    > Shimazaki H and Shinomoto S. 2007: "A method for selecting the bin size of a time histogram" Neural Computation 19(6), 1503-1527, doi: 10.1162/neco.2007.19.6.1503

+#### Other functions not listed above:
+Includes: ccc, fig, fcontourf, vid2images

-Other are own work under the MIT License:
+Own work under the MIT License:
 > MIT License
 >
 > Copyright (c) 2020 Alexander K Landauer